AlexandrErohin/TP-Link-Archer-C6U/README.md

  - [pycryptodome](https://pypi.org/project/pycryptodome/)

 ## Usage
 Enter the host & credentials used to log in to your router management page.
-Username is admin by default.
-But you may pass username as third parameter
+Username is `admin` by default.
+But you may pass username as third parameter.
+Some routers have default username - `user`

 ```python
 from tplinkrouterc6u import (